2008 Singapore League Cup

-The 2008 Singapore League Cup marks the second occasion on which the Singapore League Cup competition has been staged.
-(The event was launched in 2007).
-Its official sponsored name for 2008 is the Avaya-J&J League Cup.
+The 2008 Singapore League Cup was the 2nd edition of the Singapore League Cup.
+Its official sponsored name for 2008 was the Avaya-J&J League Cup.

-In 2007, the event was held before the start of the S.League season (and serving as a pre-season warm-up tournament), and was won by Woodlands Wellington FC.
-However, in 2008, the event is being held during the S.League season.
-All 12 S.League teams have entered the 2008 competition.

-The cup is being played over four rounds.
+In 2007, the event was held before the start of the S.League season (and served as a pre-season warm-up tournament).
+However, in 2008, the event was held during the S.League season.
+It consisted of all 12 S.League teams in that season.
+The cup was played over four rounds.
 The top four teams in the S.League in 2007 were given a bye to the quarter-final stage.

-The final will be played on 16 June at Jalan Besar Stadium.
+The final was played on 16 June at Jalan Besar Stadium, with Gombak United defeating Super Reds FC.
+The defending champions, Woodlands Wellington, were eliminated in the first round.